 Focus Question Responses Brainstormed Ensure clear information on the true and complete costs associated with Goals our energy use (e.g. global adjustment charge).
 Advance clear line between energy revenue and energy expenditures/costs - results.
 Foster individual understanding of energy choices and consequences and commitment to less consequences.
 Breakdown residential/commercial industrial energy use and how much of the cost is for various parts of the energy system (especially for global adjustment charge).
-Identify specific targets, indicators, KPIs, relevance of KPIs.
-Chosen Goal Ensure confidence in continual improvement.
-Barriers Lack of energy literacy.
-Lack of transparency of costs and their origins.
+Chosen Goal Identify specific targets, indicators, KPIs, relevance of KPIs.
+Fraues confidence in continual improvement.
+Barriers Ensure confidence in continual improvement.
+Damers Lack of energy literacy.Lack of transparency of costs and their origins.
 Privacy of information.
-Privacy of information.
 Different regulatory conditions within Ontario compared to the rest of Canada.
 Political will/risk aversion.
-Conflicting goals and actions (a.g. [proposed] athoral plant undergines.]
 Conflicting goals and actions (e.g. [proposed] ethanol plant undermines environmental goals).
-There 407 and the contestion aminaisms Critical Success Hwy 407 and transportation emissions.
-Education.
+Hwy 407 and transportation emissions.
+Critical Success Education.
 Factors Cleaner connection between energy costs and energy charges.
-1 46.6.6 Less subsidies.
+Less subsidies.
 Still a lot of complications associated with energy costs and charges.
 Increasing literacy of total costs lifecycle.
 Encouragement of clean industry.
 Actions, results, verification of results.
-Continued communication of results and actions.
-Objectives Energy literacy - people know where their energy comes from, how much it costs and what subsidies are, what health and environmental consequences are (5 dots).
+Ohioativaa Continued communication of results and actions.
+Objectives Energy literacy - people know where their energy comes from, how The state and what subsidies are what health and anvironmental much it costs and what subsidies are, what health and environmental consequences are (5 dots).
 Simplify breakdown and explanation on all energy bills (including global adjustment charge) (3 dots).
 Make as much information available to the greatest extent of the current law.
 Explore limitations, goals, values of current privacy laws.
 Stakeholder engagement - community, provincial.